vahin21/Python/README.md

 # Python

 Hello Everyone!
 Welcome to my GitHub repo 'Python'.
+It's my repo for all my small Python programs.

 ## Contents of this Repo

-In this repo, I will be storing all of the basic Python programs.
+These are the programs I have stored here...

 ### 1) Dictionary